The Holy Grail Press

 and the bears playing in the grassy glades

-while honey bees flew busily about
+while honeybees flew busily about

 and fish flipped playfully in the little stream that tumbled over the rocks